kebairia/kvmcli/README.md

  └─────────┴────────┴─────────┴──────┴────────┴───────────────────┴───────────┘
 ```
 #### Applying configuration from a YAML file
-When you're happy with the result, you can start provisioning using the `-a` or `--apply` flag:
+When you're happy with the result, you can start provisioning using the `-a` or `--apply` option:

 ```sh